andreiavramescu/astro-terraform-example/README.md

 If the toggle ends up false, Terraform defaults to `STANDARD` deployments that rely on the `cloud_provider` / `region` values in each environment.

+Dedicated clusters run only your organization’s Deployments in a single-tenant environment on Astronomer’s cloud.
+They unlock extra controls for region choice, private networking, and tighter isolation, and a single dedicated cluster can serve multiple Airflow deployments/environments.
+Reach for a dedicated cluster when you need:
+- Private networking into data services.
+- Additional control over the region that hosts your workloads.
+- Maximum isolation for compliance or security reasons.

+Set `create_cluster = true` (or specify `existing_cluster_name`) when you need those guarantees; otherwise stick with standard clusters to keep things simple.

 ## Files

 - `main.tf` — provider + resources (workspace, optional cluster, deployments).